MikeKovarik/iso-app/README.md

 #### Caching

-Once service worker is installed, it intercepts all HTTP requests and caches JS, HTML & CSS files (by their mime type, not just an extension, *so `.mjs` works out of the box too*) from the same origin.
+Once service worker is installed, it intercepts all HTTP requests and **automatically stores app's JS, HTML & CSS files** (by their mime type, not just an extension, *so `.mjs` works out of the box too*) from the same origin.

-For example if your domain is https://myapp.com, and your app requests `https://cdn.com/jquery.js` and `./style.css` which then loads `https://myapp.com/logo.png` we will cache `./style.css` and `/logo.png`, but ignore the dependency from other domain.
+For example if your domain is https://myapp.com, your app requests data from `https://google.com/calendar/my-events.json`, loads `https://cdn.com/jquery.js` and `./style.css` which then loads `https://myapp.com/logo.png`.
+We will only cache `./style.css` and `/logo.png`, but ignore the dependencies from and requests to other domains.

+We also always cache `./` and `./index.html` (which is the same) and `./manifest.json`.

+Note that **we're caching relative paths** `./index.html`, not absolute `/index.html` paths!
+That way your app files dont mix up if you have multiple projects running under the same domain i.e. `https://localhost/my-project-3`.

-`cache` property is exposed so you can manually add whatever files you like to the cache.
+`cache` property is exposed so **you can manually [`.addAll()`](https://developer.mozilla.org/en-US/docs/Web/API/Cache/addAll) files** you want to the cache for when the app is offline.
 The same way you would cache files in service worker.
 ```js
 app.cache.addAll([
   '/',